getopenmono/monodocs/datasheets/datasheets.md

 **If you need to dive a little deeper into the inner workings of Mono, we have collected the datasheets for the components in Mono**

-You might need consult specific datasheets for the components in Mono, if you are debugging or just need some advanced features not provided by the API.
+You might need to consult specific datasheets for the components in Mono, if you are debugging or just need some advanced features not provided by the API.

 ## Accelerometer